junjiemao/dowhen/README.md

 * `entity` - a function, method or code object
 * `identifier` - something to locate a specific line or a special event
-* `condition` - an expression or a function to determine whether the event should fire
+* `condition` - an expression or a function to determine whether the trigger should fire

 #### `identifier`